mattdeluco/mattdeluco.github.io/content/projects.md

 API.
 The backend webserver then becomes an HTTP proxy to the database, responsible for session management but otherwise passing JSON (i.e. *data*) from the frontend directly to the database.

 There are five schemas in the database each with at least the four basic CRUD operations.
+These are written in a combination of sql and plpgsql functions, many using Common Table Expressions (CTEs) to query the JSON and do one or more actions as a result (e.g. INSERT or UPDATE.)

 ## Backend
 - Nodejs